nunocoracao/blowfish/exampleSite/content/docs/thumbnails/index.md

 └── awesome_article
     └── featured.png
 ```
-The you just need to add an image like explain earlier.
-If you want to see a sample of this you can consult [this sample]({{< ref "thumbnail_sample" >}}).
+Then you just need to add an image like explained earlier.
+If you want to see a sample of this, you can consult [this sample]({{< ref "thumbnail_sample" >}}).

 ## Hero Images

-Thumbnails will be used by default as hero images withing each article.
+Thumbnails will be used by default as hero images within each article.
 Use the global `article.showHero` or the front-matter parameter `showHero` to control this feature across the entire site or for each specific post.
-If you want to override the style of the hero image you can create a file called `hero.html` in `./layouts/partials/` that will override the original partial from the theme.
+If you want to override the style of the hero image, you can create a file called `hero.html` in `./layouts/partials/` that will override the original partial from the theme.